 There are three characterizations of administrative discharge:

 - Under Other Than Honorable Conditions (“OTH” or “UOTHC”)

 When a military member is facing involuntary administrative discharge, the characterization of the discharge is normally either General or Under Other Than Honorable Conditions.
-Because an Honorable Discharge is the top characterization of administrative discharge, that is not normally the characterization for an involuntary administrative discharge.
+This is because an Honorable Discharge is the highest characterization of administrative discharge, and that is not normally the characterization for getting kicked out of the military.

 In addition, a Military Academy Cadet could face disenrollment, which is also a type of administrative discharge.

 There are other types of military discharge that are not administrative discharges.
 These are “punitive discharges.”
-A Dismissal, Dishonorable Discharge, or Bad Conduct Discharge are not administrative discharges, they are punitive discharges that can only be adjudged as a part of a court-martial sentence under the Uniform Code of Military Justice (UCMJ).
-It is important to understand the difference, as there are severe punishments that go beyond the consequences of administrative discharges.
+A Dismissal, Dishonorable Discharge, or Bad Conduct Discharge are not administrative discharges, they are punitive discharges that can only be adjudged as a part of a court-martial sentence.
+It is important to understand the difference.

 The different military branches refer to involuntary administrative discharge in different terms: